 It was a big risk, but one that Antoinette Allocca had to take.

 Following the adage “follow the money,” Allocca shifted her company’s primary focus from the private sector to the public sector.
 The federal stimulus money poured into the economy too much for her to ignore.

 As a result, Fairfield-base Essential Data Corporation is headed for its biggest year yet.
 The company, which Allocca founded about 20 years ago, specializes in technical writing and consulting.
-Most of Allocca’s technical writers and sales staff – or engagement managers, as she calls them to work in offices within the markets they serve.
+Most of Allocca’s technical writers and sales staff – or engagement managers, as she calls them work in offices within the markets they serve.
 She has people working for her in more than 50 locations throughout the U.S., including an office in Norwalk.

 “The economic stimulus plan is helping us tremendously,” Allocca said from her Easton home office.
 “Money is being pumped into the public sector.
 The federal government is our best friend.
 I’ve never said that before.”

 Allocca said there is help out there for small businesses.
 Being a woman-owned business opened even more doors for Essential Data Corporation, but the company’s latest certification will take that to the next level, Allocca said.

 She found out this month that Essential Data Corporation has been certified by the U.S. Small Business Administration’s 8(a) Business Development Program.
 The certification makes her company eligible to receive 8(a) business contracts.

 In other words: “It’s the gold seal,” Allocca said.
 “It’s the most exciting thing that’s happened to my business.
 We’re eligible for government set-asides, not just government goals.
 This certification levels the playing field for small businesses”

 According to the Small Business Administration, the 8(a) program is to: “assist minority, women, and service, disabled veterans, with set-aside contracts for federal projects”